 The next step is to apply the pre-poo product to each section evenly.
 You want to apply it to all your hair, from the roots to the ends of your hair.
-Don’t worry if your hair is dirty, because you will clean your hair once you shampoo it.
+Don’t worry if your hair is dirty, because you will clean your hair with a clarifying shampoo later.

 Let it sit

-Lastly, the best way to achieve results is to let it soak in under a plastic cap for at least 30 minutes.
+Lastly, the best way to achieve results is to let it soak under a shower cap for at least 30 minutes.
 That way your hair can absorb as much moisture as possible.
-In contrast to deep conditioning, you don’t need to leave it in too long.
+In contrast to deep conditioning, you don’t need to leave it for too long.